-- Is the moving crew company employed or subcontractors?
-This isn’t necessarily a deal breaker, but it’s good to know who’s handling your goods.
+- Is the crew employed or subcontractors?
+This isn’t necessarily a deal-breaker, but it’s good to know who’s handling your goods.

-- What is the moving timetable, including packing, pickup and arrival dates?
+- What’s the timetable, including packing, pickup and arrival dates?
 Legitimate companies will give you specific dates for the move.
 Any vague answers to this question are a red flag.

 This is likely the first question you have when determining which service to use.
-Service costs vary a lot depending on the company, season, distance.
+Service costs vary a lot depending on the company, season and distance.
 You can save money by doing some or all the work yourself, picking the right dates and thinning out your possessions.

-Packing services cost an average of $50 an hour if you plan to rent a truck and make the move yourself.
-Doing the packing yourself avoids inflated packing material prices and the hourly rate.
-Pack your own and have a moving company ship your stuff to your new home for a fraction of a full-service rate.
+Packing and unpacking services cost an average of $50 an hour if you plan to rent a truck and move yourself.
+Doing the packing yourself avoids inflated material prices and hourly rates.
 Be aware that most companies don’t guarantee the safety of any items they don’t pack themselves.

 Tips to Save Money Moving

 Avoid hidden moving costs and plan your move ahead of time.
 Follow these tips to keep costs down.